MIRECC / CoE

 South Central MIRECC Administrative Officer

 New Orleans, Louisiana

 Southeast Louisiana Veterans Healthcare System (SLVHCS) provides quality, compassionate, safe health care to Veteran patients throughout 23 parishes in southeast Louisiana.
 In the aftermath of Hurricane Katrina, the New Orleans VAMC was devastated.
-SLVHCS reorganized to meet the needs of Veterans and now consists of eight community-based clinics located in New Orleans, Slidell, Hammond, St. John Parish, Houma, Franklin, Bogalusa and Baton Rouge.
-Ninety percent of patients live within 30 minutes of primary and mental health services.
-Specialty care is available through the New Orleans and Baton Rouge clinics and inpatient services are coordinated through community facilities and other VA medical centers.
-Programs are available for special needs populations including those with Post-Traumatic Stress Disorder and spinal cord injury.
-The new SLVHCS is under construction.
+SLVHCS reorganized to meet the needs of Veterans by providing care through eight community-based clinics located in New Orleans, Slidell, Hammond, St. John Parish, Houma, Franklin, Bogalusa and Baton Rouge.
+The rebuilt New Orleans Veterans Medical Center opened in December 2016.

 New Orleans Site Leader